Materials-Consortia/OPTIMADE/optimade.rst

   The :field:`meta` subfield SHOULD be included and contain the following subfields:

   - **api**: A string with the value "OPTIMADE".
-  - **api-version**: A string with the full version of the optimade standard that the processing and response adheres to.
+  - **api-version**: A string with the full version of the OPTIMADE standard that the processing and response adheres to.
     This MAY be the version indicated at the top of this document, but MAY also be another version if the client, e.g., has used the query parameter :query-param:`api_hint` to request processing according to another version.

   If the server is able to handle serialization in such a way that it can dictate the order of the top level object members in the response, it is RECOMMENDED to put the :field:`jsonapi` as the first top level member to simplify identification of the response.